 Geological interpretation Confidence in (or conversely, the uncertainty of) the geological interpretation of the mineral deposit.
 Nature of the data used and of any assumptions made.
 The effect, if any, of alternative interpretations on Mineral Resource estimation.
 The use of geology in guiding and controlling Mineral Resource estimation.
 The factors affecting continuity both of grade and geology.
-While the drilling completed as a basis of the reported mineral resources is generally broadly spaced, the geological interpretation is considered to provide sufficient confidence in line with the mineral resource classification assigned.
+While the drilling completed as a basis of the reported mineral resources is generally wide spaced, the geological interpretation is considered to provide sufficient confidence in line with the mineral resource classification assigned.
 No assumptions have been made.
-The interpretation of the Lady Ada has been developed with consideration of the local and regional geological and structural setting as currently understood.
+The interpretation of the Lady Magdalene has been developed with consideration of the local and regional geological and structural setting as currently understood.
 Based on the limited amount of diamond drilling across this prospect it is possible that alternative orientations may exist.
 Alternate orientations are currently not able to be supported by available information.
 The local and regional geological and structural setting was incorporated into the mineral resource estimate.
 It is likely that structural features such as faults and shears exist which provide a secondary control on mineralisation.
-The lack of diamond drilling and detailed structural assessment may result in these features not being Dimensions The extent and variability of the Mineral Resource expressed as length (along strike or otherwise), plan width, and depth below surface to the upper and lower limits of the Mineral Resource.
-Lady Ada - A total of 8 individual lenses/domains reflecting gold mineralisation above a nominal cut-off of 0.5g/t Au were generated.
-These lenses dip between 10-25° to the east and strike approximately north-south.
-One domain was horizontal.
+The lack of diamond drilling and detailed structural assessment may result in these features not being identified, which may result in restrictions or extensions to the observed mineralisation.
+Dimensions The extent and variability of the Mineral Resource expressed as length (along strike or otherwise), plan width, and depth below surface to the upper and lower limits of the Mineral Resource.
+Lady Magdalene - A total of 17 individual lenses/domains reflecting gold mineralisation above a nominal cut-off of 0.5g/t Au were generated.
+These lenses dip between 25-35 degrees to the east and strike approximately north-south.
 Lenses vary in width from two to five metres, infrequently to 10 metres.
 Strike lengths vary by lens but average approximately 300m.
-Mineralisation extends to depths between 40 and 140 metres below surface.
+Mineralisation extends to depths between 60 and 160 metres below surface.